que-es-encapsulacion-objetos-en-programacion

 The four pillars of OOP

-However, there was no limitation on any other part of the program coming and changing a data point.
-Which today, for most, is crazy.
+However, there was no limitation preventing any other part of the program from coming and changing your data.
+Which, today, for most people is crazy.

-Additionally, at that time, they were already making “pseudo-objects,” putting references to functions within these groupings.
-References to functions that could also change from anywhere in the program, without warning or restriction.
+Furthermore, at that time they were already making “pseudo-objects,” putting function references inside these groupings.
+References to functions that could also be changed from any part of the program, without warning or restriction.

-So in this kind of “proto-objects,” anyone could come and change the internal state, or even the behavior.
-And you can imagine, that was a “free-for-all.”
+So in these kinds of “proto-objects,” anyone could come and change the internal state, or even the behavior.
+And you can imagine, that was “chaos.”
 That’s why the need for ENCAPSULATION arises.

-Since the concept of OBJECT was being created as the fundamental unit of work, it was logical that they needed to be “protected” so that each one would be isolated, and its access safeguarded.
+Since the concept of OBJECT as an elementary unit of work was being created, it was logical that they needed to be “armored” so that each one was isolated and its access protected.